Tbonexas/quiz/README.md

-# quiz
-javascript quiz week 4 homework.

-Ref: W3Schools for hover, html radio buttons, and navigation JS
+Week 4 Homework

+I made a rick and morty quiz.
+I had a very hard time working with the high score page etc  but I managed to make it work.

 Link: tbonexas.github.io/quiz